tetrascience/ts-lib-json-transform-nodejs/README.md

 [JsonPath](http://goessner.net/articles/JsonPath/), you are ready to use this library!

-Basically, you create a template document that mimcs the desired output document's structure.
+Basically, you create a template document that mimics the desired output document's structure.
 As the transformer traverses all of the nodes (objects, arrays, values) in your template JSON, it emits the nodes to the output, using transformation instructions within the nodes.
 Transformation instructions are